tomcharlesosman/LUMIER-Feed-Architect---Template/README.md

 **Environment Variables**:
 Ideally, you do not ship the API key in the code.
 The current implementation relies on `window.aistudio` (Google AI Studio environment) or `process.env.API_KEY` being injected at build time.

+## Security & Privacy

+This template is designed to be secure by default:
+-   **API Keys**: Never commit your `.env` file containing your API key to GitHub.
+The included `.gitignore` file prevents this.
+-   **Client-Side Processing**: All image processing happens in the user's browser or directly via Google's API.
+No intermediate server stores the user's photos.
+-   **Data Persistence**: History is stored in the browser's `IndexedDB`.
+It is local to the user's machine and is not shared.

 ## Project Structure

 -   `App.tsx`: Main application logic.